 How well does this lens perform at f/1.4?
 It performs just OK, turning in modestly soft results in the center of the frame and even softer results in the periphery.
 The center of the frame takes on a noticeable sharpness improvement at f/1.6, only 1/3 stop narrower.
 At f/2, center of the frame details are rendered very sharp and at f/2.8, the center details are razor sharp.
 At f/4, the mid-frame areas become razor-sharp and the periphery areas also look excellent.

 Taking the testing outdoors, we next look at a series of center-of-the-frame 100% resolution crop examples.
 These images were captured using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 Add some sharpening and contrast to make the f/1.4 results look better.
 Stopping down to f/2 does that and f/2.8 adds a touch more for excellent results.